lusentis/dawson-docs-preview/README.md

 4. enter an username (for example: *my-dawson-project*) and check the "Programmatic access" box.
 Click next.
 5. click on "Attach existing policies directly" and search for a Policy named "AdministratorAccess", click next and confirm
 6. the confirmation page will show a table with the credentials; you must write down the values of "Access key ID" (which usually starts with `AKIA`) and "Secret access key".
 Keep in mind that the value for Secret access key won't be shown again after you leave this page
-7. point an AWS Region in which you want to deploy to; there's no default Region set.
+7. find an AWS Region in which you want to work; there's no default Region set.
 You may use `us-east-1` if you're located in the US or `eu-west-1` if you're located in EU.
 You need to choose a region in which AWS Lambda and Amazon API Gateway are supported, for more info check out the [AWS Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
 7. from a terminal window your PC, which you'll use to run the dawson command, you may run:
 ```bash
 export AWS_ACCESS_KEY_ID=...